 Furthermore, enrolled patients may drop out of our clinical trials, which could impair the validity or statistical significance of the clinical trials.
 For example, in our Phase 2b randomized, double-blind, placebo-controlled clinical trial of STA-5326 for the treatment of psoriasis, there has been a higher aggregate patient discontinuation rate to date than we expected when we initiated the trial in the second half of 2004.
-While this preliminary discontinuation rate is within the range described in published results from other Phase 2 psoriasis trials of which we are aware, it is at the high end of the range, and it is possible that it will increase before the completion of the trial.
+This preliminary discontinuation rate exceeds the range described in published results from other Phase 2 psoriasis trials of which we are aware, and it is possible that it will increase further before the completion of the trial.
 A number of factors could be influencing the patient discontinuation rate, including, but not limited to: the inclusion of a placebo arm in the trial; possible inactivity or low activity of STA-5326 at one or more of the dose levels being tested; adverse side effects experienced, whether or not related to the drug candidate; and the availability of numerous alternative treatment options that may induce patients to discontinue their participation in the trial.
 Since the relationship of the safety or efficacy data to active dose level or placebo from this double-blinded study is generally unknown to us, we are unable to assess the relationship, if any, between the discontinuations and the safety or efficacy of STA-5326, and no conclusions can be made until the completion of the trial.